The Free Financial Advisor!

 Emilie is one of the writers at The Free Financial Advisor.
 By day, she is a data programmer at a tech startup.
 By night, she is the brains, the brawns, and the beauty behind Burke Does, inspiring millennial women to live financially, physically, and professionally fit lives.
 She also posts her weekly goals online at Emilie’s To-Do Lists.
 She is working to be debt-free by October 2017.
 She focuses on living inexpensively, accumulating wealth, and side-hustling your way to debt freedom.
 You can find more about her here.

 Interested in the financial planning tools we use?
 Want information about how we blog?

 Also, The Free Financial Advisor is NOT an investment advisor and the comments posted herein are opinions of the authors.
-While they have been professionals at one time, since AverageJoe is not currently a registered investment advisor or broker, his opinion should be considered that of a professional amateur.
+While they have been professionals at one time, since we aren’t a registered investment advisor or broker, our opinions should be considered that of a professional amateur.
 Follow our advice at your own risk – we cannot and will not be held responsible for your independent decisions.
 (Our lawyers made us put in that last paragraph).

 Some of the links in the articles are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”